dalikewara/vascommkit/README.md

   - `custom` get current datetime with custom format.
   - `add` add specified time to datetime.
   - `isExpired` check datetime expired.
-- `fake` Generate massive amounts of fake data.
+- `fake` Generate massive amounts of fake data based on `faker`.
 This function returned the data as an object array.
 So, you can easily manage it.

 ### Changelog
 See [https://github.com/dalikewara/vascommkit/blob/master/Changelog.md](https://github.com/dalikewara/vascommkit/blob/master/Changelog.md)